Ukraine PM nominates presidential official as economy minister, government representative says - NewsBreak

 Ukraine PM nominates presidential official as economy minister, government representative says

-KYIV, Nov 3 (Reuters) - Ukraine's Prime Minister Denys Shmygal has asked parliament to appoint Iuliia Svyrydenko as the new economy minister, the government representative to parliament Taras Melnychuk said on his Telegram channel on Wednesday.
+KYIV (Reuters) – Ukraine’s Prime Minister Denys Shmygal has asked parliament to appoint Iuliia...www.shorenewsnetwork.com

-Svyrydenko, a deputy head of President Volodymyr Zelenskiy's office, will replace Oleksiy Lyubchenko, whose resignation was accepted earlier on Wednesday.
+KYIV (Reuters) – Ukraine’s Prime Minister Denys Shmygal has asked parliament to appoint Iuliia...www.shorenewsnetwork.com

 Comments / 0